 The working world has a lot of ups and downs to it.
-There’s quite a few jobs out there that are known for their negative environments and harsh restrictions, and there’s quite a few jobs that are always cited as being a very positive place to work.
+There are quite a few jobs out there that are known for their negative environments and harsh restrictions, and there are quite a few jobs that are always cited as being a very positive place to work.
 Different people have different standards of work, but you should never go into a job expecting your boss to treat you badly.

-A lot of people think their boss isn’t treating them properly, but they have no idea how they’re meant to be treated, or what they’re supposed to do about it – there’s just so many variables involved, most of depending on where you work and how you operate.
+A lot of people think their boss isn’t treating them properly, but they have no idea how they are meant to be treated, or what they are supposed to do about it.
+There are just so many variables involved, most of depending on where you work and how you operate.

-After all, there’s quite a few reasons you might want to take your employer to court, so let’s make sure that at work, you know what situations you shouldn’t be in.
-Here’s a couple of the main warning signs to look out for.
+After all, there are quite a few reasons you might want to take your employer to court, so let’s make sure that at work, you know what situations you shouldn’t be in.
+Here are a couple of the main warning signs to look out for.